Get,

 • The uterus is the home of the developing foetus and is often considered the most important part of the female reproductive system.
 The uterus is hollow and pear-shaped.
 It has two parts.
 The lower part of the cervix opens into the vagina.
 A canal runs through the cervix and serves as a passage for the entry of sperm as well as an exit for menstrual blood.
 The upper part, known as the corpus, expands to hold a baby as it gradually develops within.

-3. The ovaries
+3. The Ovaries

 The ovaries are the primary reproductive organs or gonads.
 These two almond-shaped organs, one on each side of the uterus, are located in the walls of the pelvic cavity.
 The eggs and the female reproductive hormones are produced in the ovaries.